pandayed/AndroidRoadmap/Dagger.md

 - Subcomponent
 - Subcomponent Factory
 - Component Builder: Used in place of factory, in older projects.
-Every builder must have a build() funtion.
+  * Use @Component.Builder
+  * define build funtion
+  * Define funtions for runtime values